 The Brazilians also reached the CAF Champions League final, their first since 2016, but fell short when it mattered most, and will want to right those wrongs in 2025-26.

-Sundowns have even more money now as besides their deep pockets, they have banked more from reaching the Champions League final and $12.49 million from their FIFA Club World Cup participation which means more spending is expected in the transfer market.
+Sundowns have even more money as besides their deep pockets, they banked more from reaching the Champions League final and $12.49 million from their FIFA Club World Cup participation which allows them enough room to spend big.

-So, what are the latest rumours, gossip and deals involving Mamelodi Sundowns?
+So, what are the latest rumours, gossip and completed deals involving Mamelodi Sundowns?

 Who is rumoured to be heading to Sundowns?